niccihode/Bootcampbasics/Ansible/README.md

 **A Brief Introduction to Ansible**

-A Docker container running Ansible was downloaded on the Jump-Box_Provisioner VM.
+A Docker container running Ansible was downloaded on the Jump-Box-Provisioner VM.

 The Ansible container was used to connect to a new VM (ELK-Server).